programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 pg_dump saves in a format which is still compatible after software updates. pg_dump does not need the easydb to be stopped.

-The space requirement is also lower than with method A - if you exclude `pgsql/var/` while saving the data storage.
+The space requirement is also a bit lower than with method A - if you exclude `pgsql/var/` while saving the data storage.

 ## Backup using pg_dump